Clifford Ball (aviation): Radio manufacturing

-In 1938 Cliff is listed as Vice-President of Hotel Radio & Equipment Company and Voco Radio Manufacturing Company.
-He remained active with the Radio Equipment business until 1947 based on Pittsburgh directories of the time.
+In 1938 Ball is listed as vice-president of Hotel Radio & Equipment Company and Voco Radio Manufacturing Company.
+He remained active with the radio equipment business until 1947 based on Pittsburgh directories of the time.
 Voco was located in the old Point Building at the intersection of Penn and Water, currently Point State Park.
 Albert M Greenfield & Co leased space on the fourth floor of the Point Building for the Point Land Company to the Voco Radio Manufacturing Company, Inc., for the manufacture, sale and servicing of radios and radio equipment.

 Return to the air

-Cliff spent some time working for Taylorcraft Aircraft of Conway, PA and was a member of the airport advisory Committee before being brought in as the first superintendent of the Greater Pittsburgh Airport (GPA), which opened April 23, 1952.
-Cliff was chosen as Vice-President in charge of operations of the GPA beginning May 15.
+Ball spent some time working for Taylorcraft Aircraft of Conway, PA and was a member of the airport advisory committee before being brought in as the first superintendent of the Greater Pittsburgh Airport (GPA), which opened April 23, 1952.
+Ball was chosen as vice-president in charge of operations of the GPA beginning May 15.
 The airport was touted as the second largest in the nation at the time.
-Cliff was in direct charge of pilots and planes.
+Ball was in direct charge of pilots and planes.
 His office was equipped with all the latest meteorological instruments so that he had the news on the weather from 42 different stations.
-He held this position until October, 1955 when he went to the Allegheny County Airport as manager/director until 1958.
+He held this position until October 1955, when he went to the Allegheny County Airport as manager and director until 1958.

 OX-5 Club

-Cliff started the OX-5 Club after Charlie Carroll, the operator of the Latrobe, PA airport, came to the Aero Club of Pittsburgh in June of 55' with the idea of arranging a rally for OX-5 pilots.
-At the first meeting officers were selected and Cliff was made National Secretary.
-To Cliff's surprise 107 pilots registered for the first gathering of the new club.
+Ball started the OX-5 Club after Charlie Carroll, the operator of the Latrobe, Pennsylvania, airport, came to the Aero Club of Pittsburgh in June of 55' with the idea of arranging a rally for OX-5 pilots.
+At the first meeting officers were selected and Ball was made national secretary.
+To Ball's surprise 107 pilots registered for the first gathering of the new club.
 By the end of '56 that numbers had reached 990 and in '57 it was 4,249.
 By 1980 membership of the OX-5 club had grown to more than 12,000 members.

 Death

-Cliff died of heart failure at his office in the OX-5 club and Aero Club headquarters in downtown Pittsburgh June 2, 1972.
-According to Flora Balmer, the secretary for decades, Cliff simply collapsed at his desk.
+Ball died of heart failure at his office in the OX-5 club and Aero Club headquarters in downtown Pittsburgh June 2, 1972.
+According to Flora Balmer, the secretary for decades, Ball simply collapsed at his desk.